purple4pur/purple4pur.github.io/backup/Allow Non-superuser to Handle One's Application Container- Finding the Solution.md

 ### Bonus: complex commands wrapper workaround

-One thing I didn't mention in Try#3 is actually the euid mechanism failed when I called `./up.sh` or `bash -c up.sh` with `exec()`.
+One thing I didn't mention in Try#3 is actually the euid mechanism failed when I called `./up.sh` or `bash ./up.sh` with `exec()`.
 Somehow it might be also a security guard.

 An enhancement to invoke `npm run app` in the container I want to achieve is to check if there's already a running process before starting the app.
 I wrote this check using shell script and finally realized I could hardly run the whole script in a single `exec()` calling.